-JPEG XL vs AVIF: A Comparison
+JPEG XL vs AVIF: a comparison

 An unscientific analysis of these two image formats based on file size and image quality.